ronancpl/HeavenMS/README.md

 ---
 ### Installing the SERVER

-Set the "MapleSolaxiaV2" folder on a place of your preference.
-It is recommended for use "C:\Nexon\MapleSolaxiaV2".
+Set the "HeavenMS" folder on a place of your preference.
+It is recommended for use "C:\Nexon\HeavenMS".

 Setting up the SQL: open MySQL Query Browser, then first-time create a new session, with these parameters at startup and click OK.